Slavonia and Danube wine region vineyards along the river.

 Chardonnay

-Structured, often oak-aged with excellent aging potential
+Structured, often oak-aged, with excellent ageing potential.

 Sauvignon Blanc

-Aromatic and restrained, cooler-climate expression
+Aromatic and restrained — a cooler-climate expression.

 Pinot Gris

-Textured and food-friendly with good body
+Textured and food-friendly with good body.

 Traminer

-Aromatic, often produced in late-harvest styles
+Aromatic, often produced in late-harvest styles.

 Red Varieties